juancaoviedo/cvxmg/docs/index.rst

    import cvxmg as cm
    MicroGrid = cm.DeterministicDSMS(prob_info, sources_info)

 The above line of commands will create the structure of the IMG in the object MicroGrid.
-Additionally, it will guarantee that all the optimization formulation follows the Disciplined Convex Programming of CVXPY.
+Additionally, it will guarantee that all the optimization formulation follows the Disciplined Convex Programming rules already established in CVXPY.
 However, at this moment, CVXMG did not solve the formulation yet.
 To solve the formulation, the user needs to execute the solve method:

 ::